 - Two wildlife crossing structures to allow wildlife to migrate safely, between the Santa Catalina and Tortolita mountains, without crossing the roadway at street level

-- The crossing structures are made possible through RTA funding and are planned to coincide with the ADOT widening project for Oracle Road in the southern segment of this project.
+- The crossing structures are made possible through RTA funding and are planned to coincide with the ADOT widening project for Oracle Road.